RisheekOjha24/Dev-Training/angular.md

 <!-- next: Runs whenever a value is emitted (success case).
 error: Runs if an error occurs, and no further emissions will happen.
 complete: Runs when the observable finishes emitting values without errors. -->

+# Module, Component, Directive and DirectiveModules:

+## Module
+Definition: Modules in Angular are containers for a block of related code.
+They organize an application into cohesive chunks.

+## Component
+Components are the building blocks of an Angular application.
+Each component controls a part of the user interface (UI).
+Purpose: A component combines logic (TypeScript class), a template (HTML view), and styles (CSS) to create a UI element.

+## Directive
+Directives in Angular allows you to extend HTML elements by adding behavior or modifying the DOM dynamically.

+Attribute Directives: These change the appearance or behavior of an element, component, or other directives (e.g., ngClass, ngStyle).
+Structural Directives: These change the DOM structure by adding or removing elements (e.g., *ngIf, *ngFor, *ngSwitch).

+## Decorator
+ Decorators are functions that add metadata to classes, properties, methods, or parameters.
+They tell Angular how to process and use the items.
+ @Component,@Injectable,etc.

 # Modern Control flow statement from Angular 17